Robin Carnes, MBA, E-RYT

-Gail is a U.S. Army veteran, spending her Army time as a Korean linguist stationed in Korea.
+Gail is a U.S. Army veteran, her Army time was spent as a Korean linguist stationed in Korea.
 She is also an iRest Yoga Nidra Instructor.
-After attending a one-week iRest Yoga Nidra training in June of 2010, she found her chronic knee pain of 20 years (from the Army) had disappeared and it hasn’t returned.
+After attending a one-week iRest Yoga Nidra training in June of 2010, her chronic knee pain of 20 years (from the Army) disappeared and hasn’t returned.
 She wants to give back and help share the success and benefits of yoga and meditation for dealing with chronic pain, PTS, insomnia and anxiety.
 Her bodywork practice specializes in people with chronic pain and trauma.
 She has a background in marketing and website management for Silicon Valley companies.
 She does social media marketing and event coordination for individuals and small businesses.